lac-dcc/hamsa/README.md

 First of all, you need to inform the directory where LLVM is built.
 You can do this by changing the value of `LLVM_BUILD_DIR` at `tool/setup.sh`.

-After configuring the build dir, you setup the tool by running this command:
+After configuring the build dir, you can setup the tool by running this command:

     ./setup.sh

 ## Running

-You can use the script `run.sh`.
-Here's an example on how to use it:
+After you've built the tool, you can run it as a Clang plugin:

-    ./run test/samples/sample1.cpp
+    clang++ -cc1 -load ./build/src/libLoopInfoTool.so -plugin hamsa inputFile.cpp